Giles Home. (Sun evening.)

 The four vampires were rampaging through Romania at the time.
 Same old to them.
 But this time Angelus and Spike raped, tortured, and then horribly murdered two teenage girls of the ancient Kalderash Clan – Romani gypsies.

 “These were not just any gypsies, unfortunately for them,” Giles gravely pointed out.
 “The clan was ancient and a force to be reckoned with, their prowess in magick unmatched.
-And the girls – twins, apparently, also happened to be the only daughters of the Elder – the extremely powerful Matriarch of the Clan.”
+And the girls – twins, apparently, also happened to be the daughters of the Elder’s – the extremely powerful Matriarch of the Clan, only son.”

 Some witnesses living in the surrounding dwellings had been interviewed by the governing bodies of the small town at the time.
 The residents were said to have seen a vast group of ‘Gypsies’ descending upon the mansion the vampires had taken over.

 After the sounds of loud yells and fighting, a slightly smaller group exited many favoring wounds they’d received.
 A dozen men half carried, half dragged two tightly bound and barely-dressed men.

 They were followed out of the building by another two gypsies who carefully carried bundles wrapped in dark blue cloaks.
 One was said to have seen a woman’s bloodied arm dangling from the covering, and had assumed that the two hostages captured were responsible for at least two murders.

 “What about the two other vampires?”
 Oz quietly asked.